Specific Learning Difficulty Assessment (SpLD) for college and university students (16+)

 How much does an assessment cost?

-£700.
+From £700.
 This includes pre-reading of any reports and background information, an individual assessment, a feedback meeting and substantial report writing time.
 Full payment is required to make a booking.

 Contact Us